 Work-study jobs help Middlebury Institute students pay living expenses and can provide valuable professional experience.

-If you are not eligible for federal financial aid or did not receive the FWS award, you may work on campus (up to 20 hours per week) through Institute Work-Study.
+If you are not eligible for federal financial aid or did not receive an FWS award, you may work on campus (up to 20 hours per week) through Institute Work-Study.
 As an international student, you may be eligible to work on campus under Institute Work-Study if you have either an F-1 or a J-1 visa.
 No FAFSA is required for participation in the Institute Work-Study program.

 Applying for a Work-Study Job

 Currently available on-campus and off-campus job postings are managed by the Center for Academic Advising and Career Services (CACS), and can be found on Zócalo.
-Please remember that if you are looking for an off-campus job, you must have the FWS award to be eligible.
+Please remember that if you are looking for an off-campus job, you must have an FWS award to be eligible.

 If you receive a job offer to work on campus, please visit Human Resources to complete the on-campus hire paperwork and receive your blue work authorization card and instructions for submitting time sheets.
 You may not begin working until you receive your blue work authorization card from the Human Resources Office.